 You want to go on a trip to China but you do not have much time?
 Wondering which is the best route to make the most of your stay in the Middle Kingdom?

-So I will offer you an itinerary to visit China in 10 days.
+So I will offer you an 10 days China itinerary.
 It will allow you to discover some of the most beautiful sights of the country.

 So, what to do and see in China in 9, 10 or 11 days?

 The program of your stay: The city of Xi’an and its famous terracotta army, the beautiful Zhangjiajie rock columns , the breathtaking views of Guilin and the Li River as well as Beijing and the Great Wall of China.

 So, on the way to this 10-day tour in China!